sofiadahl/ASIAMS/scriptGuide.md

 # analysisOLD.R, analysisOneWay.R, analysisTwoWay.R

 Various obsolete R code chunks, including a linear mixed model which I never got to work.

+# dahl_drumming_models.*

+RStudio project files.

+As of 2020-07-14 (version vive-la-france!) it only contains some exploratory graphs, some musings on response variable choice as well as on model choice.